lumaoluyan/lumaoluyan.github.io/about.md

 ---
-layout: article
+layout: page
+cover: "/assets/uploads/me.jpg"
+title: LETS EAT MORE POTATOES
 ---

-# LETS EAT MORE POTATOES

 Born in China, and currently living in London.
 Graduated from MA visual communication at the Royal College of Art.
 Working as a multidisciplinary graphic designer and art director since 2014.
 She has developed an integrated understanding of branding, fine art, fashion and film.